orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 *GridBasedImageResampling* allows to resample the two input images in the epipolar geometry using these grids.
 These grids are intermediary results not really useful on their own in most cases.
-This second step *only* consists in applying the transformation and resample both images.
+This second step *only* consists in applying the transformation to resample both images.
-This application can obviously be used in lot of other contexts.
+This application can obviously be used in a lot of other contexts.

 The two commands to generate epipolar images are:

 ::

     otbcli_GridBasedImageResampling -io.in image1.tif
-                                    -io.out image1_epipolar.tif
+                                    -io.out epi_image1.tif
-                                    -grid.in outimage1_grid.tif
+                                    -grid.in grid_image1.tif
                                     -out.sizex 4462
                                     -out.sizey 2951

 ::

     otbcli_GridBasedImageResampling -io.in image2.tif
-                                    -io.out image2_epipolar.tif
+                                    -io.out epi_image2.tif
-                                    -grid.in outimage2_grid.tif
+                                    -grid.in grid_image2.tif
                                     -out.sizex 4462
                                     -out.sizey 2951

 As you can see, we set *sizex* and *sizey* parameters using output values given by the *StereoRectificationGridGenerator* application to set the size of the output epipolar images.
+The two epipolar images should have the same size.

 .. figure:: ../Art/MonteverdiImages/stereo_image1_epipolar.png